MBadriNarayanan/CS544/p5/README.md

 Use the VectorAssembler to combine the feature columns `loan_amount`, `income`, `interest_rate` into a single column.

 Train 5 `DecisionTreeClassifier` on your training data to predict `approved` based on the features by setting max depth to be 1, 5, 10, 15, 20, respectively.
-Also set `seed` to be always 41 and keep other parameters default.
+When creating each `DecisionTreeClassifier` object, please also set `seed` to be always 41 (which is a different process from splitting train and test split) and keep other parameters default.
 You won't pass autograder or our test cases if you do not do so when creating `DecisionTreeClassifier` objects.

 Use the models to make predictions on the test data.
 What are their *accuracy* (fraction of times the model is correct)?